 4. Each project entered into competition must pay an entry fee.
 There is no limit to the number of qualifying entries by any entrant so long as an entry form and fee accompanies each entry.

-5. Foreign-language entries must be subtitled in English.
+5. Non-English dialogue must be subtitled in English.

 6. Films/videos cannot be re-entered into competition if previously rejected by the San Diego Asian Film Festival.